 I’m a firm believer that you should always go into travel planning with an open mind and a blank slate.
-Having preconceived ideas and thoughts in your head before you even do a little research is a recipe for disaster (and might require revisiting those expectations we set last week)!
+Having preconceived ideas and thoughts in your head before you even do a little research is a recipe for disaster (and might require revisiting those expectations)!
 You should never “force” a vacation.
 Sometimes as you learn more about a place, it just doesn’t feel right, or might not excite you in the same way it once did.
 In those instances, it’s perfectly ok to change your mind!

 Here’s an example.
 Last spring I got this idea that I really wanted us to go to Miami.
 I even put it into our 2016 travel goals, and had an Airbnb all picked out.
 But as it got closer and closer to the end of the year, I just wasn’t feeling as jazzed about it as I once was.
 Don’t get me wrong, I still want to visit Miami, but after doing some research and really thinking about what we wanted from the trip, we realized that now maybe wasn’t the right time.
 So what did we do instead?
 We picked another place that we were really excited about, Tulum!
 And I think you all know how that went! 😉

 So I guess my point is, you might have an idea of where you want to go right now.
 But don’t be afraid to change that idea if you find it’s just not feeling right and something else comes along.